 You can work with SQL and databases without leaving Rider.
 Connect to databases, edit schemas and table data, run queries, and even analyze schemas with UML diagrams.
 Rider's rich SQL editor comes with syntax highlighting, smart code completion, on-the-fly code analysis, code formatting and navigation.

 Rider takes advantage of its roots by supporting a wide array of plugins

 developed for the IntelliJ platform and ReSharper.
 In addition to bundled plugins (such as

-those for VCS support and Unity game development), you can choose to install more plugins as
+those for VCS, F# and Unity support), you can choose to install more plugins as

 you need them: when you open a file supported by a plugin that you're not using, Rider will